robOcity/ai-course/course_objective.md

 # Course Objectives

-1. Explain what makes a systme artificially intelligent system (Comprehension)
+1. Discuss artificially intelligent systems using intelligent agents as context (Comprehension)
-2. Compare and contrast the applicability of differenct search algorithms to a problem (Evaluation)
+2. Apply search algorithms to solve problems (Apply)
-3. Model the state of an environment using logic (Anaylsis)
+3. Construct knowledge representations using logic (Synthesis)
+4. Use knowledge to answer questions and draw new conclusions (Application)
-4. Apply machine learning algorithms to improve the performance of AI systems (Application)
+5. Employ machine learning algorithms in artificially intelligent systems (Application)
-5. Quantify uncertainty using statistical methods
+6. Solve problems with uncertainty information using Bayesian methods (Application)
+7. Assess how well artificially intelligent systems perform (Evaluation)
-6. Appraise the ethical implications of a proposed AI system (Evaluation) 7.
+8. Examine the ethical implications of a artificially intelligent systems (Analysis)